sihaysistema/ERPNext-Guide/ERPNext-Learning-Guide.md

 ##### 3.2.1.9 - Purchase Invoice (Video 056)
 ##### 3.2.1.10 -  Conciliation of Payments(Video 057)
 ##### 3.2.1.11 - Subscriptions NO VIDEO
+The subscriptions functionality in ERPNext allows you to create doctypes periodically

+You may create subscriptions for documents like:

+* Payment Entry
+* Supplier Quotation
+* Purchase Order
+* Purchase Invoice
+* Purchase Receipt
+* Journal Entry
+* Sales Order
+* Sales Invoice
+* Customer Quotation
+* Delivery Notes

+The documents will be created automatically, at the indicated time, as *Draft* You can indicate if you wish to have them validated automatically upon creation!

+Suppose that you must create a purchase invoice for a monthly property rental manually.
+With subscriptions, you can create the first monthly invoice manually, and then enable the subscription so that it automatically generates the next month's purchase invoice, on the day of your choosing.
+###### 3.2.1.11.1 - Creating a subcription
+1. To crate a subscription, you must have at least one document of the type you wish to repeat.
+If you have not done so, prepare the first one manually and save it.
+2. To create the subscription, write this in the empty text box at the top of every ERPNext instance, aka "*Awesome Bar*": **New Subscription**
+3. Enter the reference **DocType** for your subscription
+4. Enter the series and number of the document that you wish to repeat, this is the same as you created in step 1
+5. Select the frequency you wish for the subscription, this can be:
+	* Daily
+	* Weekly
+	* Monthly: You must indicate the specific day of the month when you want it to be created.
+	* Quarterly: You must indicate the specific day of the month in which the quarter ends when you want it to repeat.
+	* Bi-anually
+	* Annual: You must indicate the specific day of the month in which the year ends when you want it to repeat.
+6. Indicate the initial date from where you wish to create the first one in the series.
+7. Indicate the last date or until when you no longer wish more documents to be created automatically.
+	* If the end date is before the next estimated date in the frequency, ERPNext will limit the creaiton of the document.
+8. Indicate if you wish the document to be *Validated* at the moment of creation.
+	* If you wish to automatically invoice a customer, and have automatic sending of sales invoice, check the field to generate and send the sales invoice automatically.
+9. Indicate if you wish to disable the subscription (even though you do not want to erase it)
+10. Indicate if you wish to be alerted vía email about the creation of the DocType.
+When selecting the field, you must indicate the following.
+	* E-mail subject: You can use Jinja, for dynamic messages such as "New Sales Invoice #123", where 123 is the actual series number of the created document by the subscription settings.
+	* Email recipients, separated by a new line.
+You may add as many recipients as you wish.
+	* Print format
+	* Message: The message for the email can be formated with Jinja, so that you can use dynamic numbers, customer names, etc.
 #### 3.2.2 - Human Resources
 ##### 3.2.2.1 - Human Resources Configuration (Video 058)
 ##### 3.2.2.2 - Holiday List (Video 059)